Devjosef/vibe-guard/tests.md

 - Each test runs independently.
 - Cover both normal and edge cases.
 - Keep tests small and focused on one behavior.
-- Avoid hard dependencies on specific test frameworks.gnostic** - Tests should work regardless of implementation details
+- Avoid hard dependencies on specific test frameworks.
+- Agnostic tests should run regardless of implementation.